About Refugio County

 Mugshots & Booking Photos

-Mugshots in Refugio County are taken and retained by the Refugio County Sheriff's Office during the booking process.
+Mugshots in Refugio County are taken and retained by Refugio County Sheriff's Office during the booking process.
 These booking photos are part of the arrest records and can be accessed through the sheriff's office or third-party services that compile public records.
 Texas does not have specific laws for the removal of mugshots from public records, but individuals can request corrections or updates if inaccuracies are found.
 The availability of mugshots is subject to the Texas Public Information Act, which governs the release of public records.

 Courts & Case Records

-The Refugio County court system includes several levels of jurisdiction.
+Refugio County court system includes several levels of jurisdiction.
 The 24th Judicial District Court serves Refugio County and handles felony criminal cases, major civil litigation, family law matters including divorce and child custody, and appeals from lower courts.
-The District Court is located in the this jurisdiction Courthouse at 808 Commerce Street, Refugio, TX 78377, and can be reached at (361) 526-2233.
+Refugio County Court is located in Refugio County Courthouse at 808 Commerce Street, Refugio, TX 78377, and can be contacted through the office’s website.
+Refugio County Court at Law handles misdemeanor criminal cases, civil matters up to $250,000, probate proceedings, guardianships, and appeals from Justice of the Peace and Municipal Courts.

 - Justice of the Peace Courts (Precincts 1-4) have jurisdiction over small claims up to $20,000, Class C misdemeanors, evictions, and serve as magistrate courts for initial criminal proceedings.